PanDAWMS/panda-docs/docs/source/client/pflow.rst

 The user describes a workflow using the Common Workflow Language (`CWL <https://www.commonwl.org/user_guide/>`_) and submits it to PanDA using ``pflow``.
-This page explains how to use ``pflow`` as well as how to write workflows.
+This page explains how to use ``pflow`` as well as how to describe workflows.

 |br|